sgill08/WelcomeTo-game/README.md

 ## Installation
 -Install the attached file

--Run it on a Java compiler like eclpise or vscode
+-Run it on a Java compiler like eclipse or vscode

 -Play and run the code